 One of the more important fossil locations in south-central North Dakota is a slough in northwest Stutsman County.
 At this location, known as the Seibold Site, about 160 species of plants and animals of late Pleistocene age were found.
 Beaver and muskrat, frogs, and several species of fish, insects, ostracods, and mollusks were found at the Seibold Site.

-Figure 14.
-Abundant oysters and associated organisms in the Fox Hills Formation in Emmons County.
-Photo by Rodney Feldmann.
+Figure 12.
+Abundant cysters and associated organisms in the Fox Hills Formation in Emmons County.